harbour/harbour.github.io/about.md

   developers.

 Most importantly, try Harbour for yourself, decide for yourself why it has advantages for _you_.
-This product will be an harbour for Clipper.
+This product will be a harbour for Clipper.